What is Citizen Science?

 - Monarch Larva Monitoring Project

 - Monarch Watch

 - Box Turtle Connection

 EXPLORE at The North Carolina Arboretum

 The North Carolina Arboretum is proud to introduce EXPLORE – Experiences Promoting Learning Outdoors for Research and Education.
 This citizen science-driven initiative offers ways for youth to participate in formal and informal programs that allow them to explore the outdoors while contributing to real scientists from around the world.
 Click on the links below to find out more information.

 School outreach initiative that engages in environmental monitoring at the student’s own schoolyards.

-Incentive-driven science enrichment program that engages third through eighth grade students in guided and self-directed citizen science activities.
+Incentive-driven science enrichment program that engages kindergarten through eighth grade students in guided and self-directed citizen science activities.